causecode/static-content/README.md

         }
     }
 </code>

-And add a private field as
+And add a private field as:

 <code>
     static Map shorthandControllers = [:]
 </code>